This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 What counts as a mutilated coin?
 Here are some examples:

 - Fused coins

 - Coins with holes

-- Pennies or other coins placed on railroad tracks
+- Elongated pennies (or other coins) placed on railroad tracks or pressed

 - Other types of coins that can’t be counted by machine at face value

 The coins you turn in to the US Mint through its redemption program will be redeemed as scrap metal and recycled.

 So how does the US Mint mutilated coin redemption program work?

 It’s quite simple.
 Just bag up the damaged coins — sorted by denomination — and send them to the Philadelphia Mint:

 You will receive payment for eligible submissions within several weeks of the US Mint receiving your coins.